By USA specialist Alice

 Luxury experiences in Nashville

 Country music streams from honky-tonk bars and skyscrapers stand tall beside the Cumberland River.
-Nashville is the Deep South’s most developed, modern city, but it stays true to its roots.
+Nashville is the American South’s most developed, modern city, but it stays true to its roots.
 You can find a balance of luxury and authenticity in the experiences it offers and the places you can stay.

 Private tour of Nashville with a singer-songwriter